tier4/ota-client/docs/README.md

 proxy_info.yaml is the setting file for OTA proxy configuration.

-OTA proxy is the software integrated into the ota client that access the ota server on behalf of the ota client.
+OTA proxy is the software integrated into the OTA client that access the OTA server on behalf of the OTA client.
-Whether ota proxy access the ota server directly or indirectly depends on the configuration.
+Whether OTA proxy access the OTA server directly or indirectly depends on the configuration.

 See [OTA proxy](../ota_proxy/README.md) more details.